hh/org/blog/content/_index.md

 ---
 heading: "ii.coop"
 subheading: "Let's pair."
-purpose: "We design and develop new software solutions that achieve amazing things through collaboration with buisness, government, and community groups."
+purpose: "We design and develop new software solutions that achieve amazing things through collaboration with business, government, and community groups."
 ---